Dviih/Channel/README.md

 # Channel

-### Channels are useful, so does your application, but in some contexts that requires the same channel to send data across many receivers, here is the solution.
+### Channels are useful, so does your application, but in some contexts that need the same channel to send data across many receivers, here is the solution.

 ---